Travelport/travelport-uapi-tutorial-c-sharp/README.md

 Installtion:

 Please clone/download the project to MyDocuments/Visal Studio 2012/Projects.
 Then open up the solution in visual studio and create Service References from the wsdl files and put the service references in the Serive References folder inside the project.
+Please change the URL_PREFIX variable inside WsdlService.cs to the project location in your machine.

 Please create a issue in Github under the repository if youm face any issues.
 We will soon put a project installation guideline with screenshots.

 Resources Used: